albrizre/DLNM-Clust/readme.md

 - dlnm_basic_NB_cluster.R (DLNM-Clust with non-spatial cluster assignment).
 - dlnm_basic_NB_cluster_sp.R (DLNM-Clust with spatial cluster assignment).

 Folder *FinalData* should contain the datasets provided in the repository https://github.com/Rutten-Sara/Bayesian-DLNM-Air-pollution-and-COVID-19-in-Belgium.
-See the readme.md file in this folder.
+See the readme.md file in the *FinalData* folder.

 Folder *Functions* contains some auxiliary functions.